-Many families in South Africa consider adopting a child, either because they feel that they can provide a loving home for a child who needs it, or because they are unable to have their own children.
+Many families in South Africa consider adopting a child, either because they feel they can provide a loving home for a child who needs a family, or because they are unable to have biological children.
 Potential adoptive parents should be prepared for a time-consuming and occasionally frustrating process.
-Patience (and a lot of admin!) is required, but as adoptive parents attest, it’s all worthwhile when you welcome your new child into your home and family.
+Patience (and a lot of admin!) is required.
+But as adoptive parents attest, it’s all worthwhile when you welcome your new child into your home and family.

-The screening process is extremely thorough, looking into the parents’ backgrounds, the stability of their relationship, their lifestyles, their income and expenditure, and their general readiness to provide a home for a child.
-Your social worker will carry out interviews with both parents (or one if a single parent is adopting) as well as a home visit.
+The screening process is extremely thorough, looking into the prospective adoptive parents’ backgrounds, stability of their relationship, their lifestyles, health, income and expenditure, and their general readiness to provide a home for a child.
+Your social worker will carry out interviews with both parents (or one if you are adopting as a single parent) as well as a home visit.
 A police clearance and psychological evaluation are required, and adoptive parents will be checked against the Sexual Offences Register.
 Adoptive parents need to be 18 or older and South African citizens or permanent residents.
 However, the Children’s Act does not discriminate on the basis of age, marital status, race, culture or sexual orientation of the adoptive parents.

-The parents will be briefed on what adoption involves.
-Issues under discussion would probably include cross-cultural or cross-racial adoption, talking to your child about his birth story and other practicalities of adoption at the outset and as the child grows older.
+The adoptive parents will be briefed on what adoption involves.
+Issues under discussion should include attachment, the adoption triad (the three parties to an adoption: adoptive parents, the adoptive child and biological parents) and their roles, cross-cultural or transracial adoption, talking to your child about their birth story and other practicalities of adoption at the point of adoption and as the child grows older.

-At the end of this process, the adoption team will review the application, findings and documentation to determine whether the prospective parents are suitable in terms of the Children’s Act.
+At the end of this process, the adoption social worker will review the application, findings and documentation to determine whether the prospective parents are suitable in terms of the Children’s Act.

-How long it takes: This approval process takes between three and six months.
+How long does it take?
+This approval process takes between three and six months.

-The prospective parents state their preferences in terms of the child they would like to adopt – including gender, race and whether they are willing to adopt an older child, an abandoned child (as opposed to a child placed for adoption by their birth mother), or a child with special needs.
+During screening, prospective parents are asked if they have preferences in terms of the child they would like to adopt – including gender, race and whether they are willing to adopt an older child, an abandoned child (as opposed to a child placed for adoption by their birth mother), or a child with special needs.
 They are then matched to a child who has been declared eligible for adoption.

-How long it takes: The process of matching a child with its adoptive parents depends on the adoption criteria that the adoptive parents have laid out.
-It can take as little as a few weeks but can sometimes take years, especially if the parents are very specific about race and age.
-According to Robyn, many social workers recommend that parents see the process as a “paper pregnancy”, meaning that screening and matching will take on average about nine months.
+How long does it take?
+The process of matching a child with its adoptive parents depends on the adoption criteria the adoptive parents have specified.
+It can take as little as a few weeks but can sometimes take years, especially if the parents are very specific about race, age and gender.
+According to Robyn, many social workers recommend that parents see the process like a pregnancy, meaning that screening and matching will take on average about nine months.

 Once the Adoption Order has been issued, the parents go to Home Affairs to obtain a new birth certificate and ID number for their child and to have their child’s name officially changed (should they choose to do so).

-The costs of adoption vary significantly depending on the different organisations that facilitate the adoption, and whether the adoption is facilitated by Child Welfare, by a government-subsidised agency or by a private social worker.
-According to Robyn, the Department of Social Development monitor the fees charged to ensure that they remain reasonable, commensurate with the service provided, and that birth parents are never finally compensated for placing their child for adoption, which is deemed to be trafficking.
-Child Welfare and other Non-Profit Agencies use a sliding scale based on what the adoptive parents earn and amend the cost of the adoption accordingly.
-Adoptions can therefore cost as little as a few thousand rand although they typically cost between R12 000 and R15 000 (not including the cost of the medical, police clearance and psychological examination which are usually extras)).
-Adoptions through a private social worker or adoption organisation can cost up to R60 000 (this amount is typically inclusive of all external screening and often includes counselling and support for the child’s birth mother too).
+The cost of adoption varies significantly depending on the different organisations that facilitate the adoption, and whether the adoption is processed by Child Welfare, a government-subsidised agency or a private social worker.
+According to Robyn, the Department of Social Development and Children’s Court monitor the fees charged to ensure they remain reasonable, commensurate with the service provided, and that birth parents are never financially compensated for placing their child for adoption, which is deemed to be trafficking.
+Child Welfare and other non-profit agencies use a sliding scale based on what the adoptive parents earn and amend the cost of the adoption accordingly.
+Adoptions can cost as little as a few thousand rand, although they typically cost between R12 000 and R18 000 (not including the cost of the medical, police clearance and psychological examination, which are usually extras).
+Adoptions through a private social worker or adoption organisation can cost up to R60 000 (this amount is typically inclusive of all external screening and often includes counselling and support for the child’s birth mother as well).

 “We opted to go the private adoption route because, although it is more expensive, it’s more streamlined than government-run adoptions, which are severely understaffed.
 With both of our adoptions, we went through all the screening phases, including psychometric testing and financial screening.
-Once approved, we had to wait for The Call – to let us know that we had been selected by a birth parent.
+Once approved, we had to wait for the call to let us know we had been selected by a birth parent.

 “My biggest frustration has been dealing with the Department of Home Affairs.
 They do not have the capacity to deal with the complexities of processing adoptions.
 It took a year to finalise Hannah’s adoption order and name change, with many mistakes along the way.
-From speaking to other mothers in the adoption community, this is generally the biggest frustration for all adoptive parents.
+Speaking to other mothers in the adoption community, this seems to be the biggest frustration for all adoptive parents.

 “Having said that, if I had to go back, I would still do it all over again.
 My children are my greatest blessing.
 I am grateful for this experience – it has taught me so much about unconditional love and blew away every stereotype I’d ever heard about birth parents.
 It tripled my levels of compassion and awareness.
 For a woman so barren, I am blessed with two beautiful daughters that challenge me every day.”